hr-fox-sdc/overview-backend/README.md

 ## Overview
 This backend application was built using PostgreSQL and Express.js.
 The frontend for Atlier Retail, an e-commerce website, was inherited as legacy code.
 Previously, data was stored and received on a hosted API, taking around 40-50ms to make requests.
 As web traffic increased, we needed to build a scalable backend to handle an increase in requests per second while optimizing performance.
+This application is specifically for the product overview section.

 ## Table of Contents
 * [Tech Stack](https://github.com/huongnguyen04/dinner-party/blob/main/README.md#tech-stack)